hwnzy/PyRedisHash/README.md

 # PyRedisHash
-a python orm for python.
+a redis orm for python.